 Not surprisingly, the so-called humanely treated grass fed animals are largely raised for slaughter, young animals included, because of greater profits.
 The average life expectancy of mature grass fed cattle is a mere two years.
 In comparison, pasture raised cows are grown in an environment fit for milking as they are less stressed and seem to enjoy longer life.

-Facts: Grass fed whey has been known for its “herby” aftertaste.
+Facts: Some grass fed whey products have been known for their “herby” aftertaste.
 Bad taste could also be an indication of low grade quality.

 The most reliable way to check the quality of your whey is through an organoleptic test which includes smell, taste and solubility.
 If the whey is non-soluble in its non-instantized form, or if it smells bad and has a funky aftertaste, return or discard it regardless of label claims.
 Poor solubility, bad smell and a funky aftertaste may indicate rancidity, possibly with high levels of broken proteins and peroxidation.
 Note that rancid proteins can be toxic and should be avoided regardless of what the label claims.